Shagalyn Jadambaa: Personal life

 His son Enkhbayar Jadamba is a three time member of parliament from the MPP, elected first in 2004 from Gobi-Altai.
 He is also a lawyer and businessman.

 Accomplishments

-Jadambaa, together with his colleagues, developed the National Security Concept of Mongolia, which was developed in the early 1990s through his leadership.
+Jadamba, together with his colleagues, developed the National Security Concept of Mongolia, which was developed in the early 1990s through his leadership.
 In 1993, the State Great Hural approved his Law on Defense, Law on Universal Military Duty and the Legal Status of Military Servicemen.
 Many of his initiatives have been engrained in the modern Mongolian military.